renpy/renpy/sphinx/source/quickstart.rst

 Transitions
 -----------

+In the code above, pictures pop in and out instantaneously.
+Since changing location or having a character enter or leave a scene is important, Ren'Py supports transitions that allow effects to be applied when what is being shown changes.

-Simply having pictures pop in and out is boring, so Ren'Py implements transitions that can make changes to the screen more interesting.
-Transitions change the screen from what it looked like at the end of the last interaction (dialogue, menu, or transition), to what it looks like after any scene, show, and hide statements.
+Transitions change what is displayed from what it was at the end of the last interaction (dialogue, menu, or transition - among other statements) to what it looks like after scene, show, and hide statements have run.

 ::

     label start:
-        scene bg uni
-        show sylvie smile

-        s "Oh, hi, do we walk home together?" m "Yes..."
-        "I said and my voice was already shaking."

         scene bg meadow
         with fade

-        "We reached the meadows just outside our hometown."
+        "After a short while, we reach the meadows just outside the neighborhood where we both live."

-        "Autumn was so beautiful here."
+        "It's a scenic view I've grown used to.
+Autumn is especially beautiful here."

-        "When we were children, we often played here." m "Hey... ummm..."
+        "When we were children, we played in these meadows a lot, so they're full of memories."

+        m "Hey...
+Umm..."

-        show sylvie smile
+        show sylvie green smile
         with dissolve

-        "She turned to me and smiled."
+        "She turns to me and smiles.
+She looks so welcoming that I feel my nervousness melt away."

-        "I'll ask her..."
+        "I'll ask her...!"

-        m "Ummm... will you..."
+        m "Ummm...
+Will you..."

         m "Will you be my artist for a visual novel?"

 The with statement takes the name of a transition to use.
 The most